-I would like to welcome you to the 2020-21 school year!
+I would like to welcome you to the 2021-22school year!
 I look forward to an exciting and successful academic year here at Tracy Independent Study Charter School.
-Our modern learning center has been designed and constructed to support a comfortable and engaging environment for our students and teachers.
-We have created a distinctive program which embraces a culture of one-on-one student and teacher collaboration with an innovative curriculum platform.
-Each student will receive a state-of-the-art learning device and a free hot spot as a part of their registration and acceptance package.
-I am thrilled to be a part of this rich learning environment tailored to meet the learning needs of your child.
+Our school will be moving to a new building where all teachers and students will be in one centralized location.
+This move will provide our students with a comfortable and engaging environment for our students when they do come on to our campus.
+Our distinctive program which embraces a culture of one-on-one student and teacher collaboration with an innovative curriculum platform offered by Edgenuity and Pathblazer, provides students in Tracy and our surrounding areas with a diverse learning environment.
+Each student will receive a state-of-the-art learning device and hot spot as a part of their registration and/or acceptance package.
+I am thrilled to be a part of this rich and supportive learning environment tailored to meet the learning needs of your child.

 My diverse exposure to teaching students and leading school communities across all TK-12th grade levels here in the Tracy Unified School District has provided me insight on how to increase student engagement, achievement, and success in schools.
-Over the past 21 years of service, my professional and personal life have been enriched by the countless relationships I have built and maintained with students, teachers, support staff, colleagues, leaders, and parents of the Tracy Unified School District!
+Over the past 22 years of service, my professional and personal life have been enriched by the countless relationships I have built and maintained with students, teachers, support staff, colleagues, leaders, and parents of the Tracy Unified School District.
 I am honored to work with so many professionals who choose to transform the lives of our youth each day.
 We will build the same quality relationships between our students, parents and teachers here at the Tracy Independent Study Charter School as well.
 As a team, we will provide the best educational experience for each student in our program by modeling positive and productive communication and building strong relationships.

-Your child's education is of the utmost importance to all of us here at the Tracy Independent Study Charter School.
-This will be an excellent year for our new school community!
+Your child's education is of the utmost importance to all of us here at Tracy Independent Study Charter School.
+This will be an excellent year for our newest school community in TUSD.